-One of the reasons to buy the Samsung Gear Sport is that it’s the first ‘Spotify Watch’ - and it’s an incredibly smart move from the South Korean brand.
+One of the reasons to buy the Samsung Gear Sport is that it’s the first (though no longer only) ‘Spotify Watch’ - and it’s an incredibly smart move from the South Korean brand.

 The ability to sync offline tracks from Spotify means, suddenly, this is a watch you actively want to take out on runs.
 Add in a pair of Bluetooth headphones and sync some music from the streaming platform, and you’re completely kitted out and phone free on a long run.